SaraMohamed-121/Weather-Station/README.md

 - **Configure Thresholds**: Enter custom thresholds for temperature, humidity, pressure, and altitude.
 If the measured value exceeds any threshold, an email notification is sent.
 - **Enable/Disable Email Notifications**: Enable or disable email notifications by checking/unchecking the option in the web form.

-## Email Notification

-The system will send an alert email to the configured recipient when any of the sensor readings exceed the set thresholds.
-The email contains the current value of the sensor that triggered the alert.

-## Customization

-You can customize the project by:
-- Adding more sensors (e.g., air quality sensors).
-- Extending the web interface to include additional data.
-- Using other email servers for notifications.